alexmerren/order-processor/README.md

 # Order Processing Application

 This is an order processing application created for the ECM2433 coursework 2 assignment.
+This project achieved __85/100__.

 ## Contents